hyprwm/hyprland-wiki/pages/Configuring/Performance.md

-This page documents known tricks and fixes to boost perfomance if by any chance you stumble upon problems or you do not care that much about animations.
+This page documents known tricks and fixes to boost performance if by any chance you stumble upon problems or you do not care that much about animations.

 # Fractional scaling